zbianbiaos/RaceHF_Protocol/RaceHF_Bean/README.md

 > Characteristic: AAA3
 > Access: Read

 AAA3 only allows reading of system status.
+The notification is sent automatically when the system status changes.
 *In order to put more system information into a status content, the bit field feature is used*

 The C language structure in the program is as follows: